Lagerst/lagerst.github.io/NUSCS5223.md

 • if Cx[i] <= Cy[i] for all i, and there exist j such that Cx[j] < Cy[j], Cx happens before Cy
 > Example: (2, 3, 2) and (3, 0, 0)

+## Lecture 3 Distributed State and Consistency

+*Cache*

+Why do we want caching?
+• Reduce load on a bottleneck service (exploit locality)
+• Better latency (cache is more conveniently located & hopefully faster)

+**NFS file system**

+NFS: developed by Sun Microsystems in 1984

+Design philosophy: simplicity

+*"Stateless"*

+    all essential information kept on file server’s disk

+    servers do not cache client information

+*Idempotent operations*

+    read and write at offset

+    lookup

+*NFS Update Protocol*

+    When a client updates a file

+    1. updates local cache
+    2. sends write request to server
+    3. server writes data to disks

+*Issues with NFS update protocol*

+    Performance:

+    • every client write request synchronously writes to server disks

+    Consistency:

+    • other client caches are not notified of the updates

+    • read inconsistent data

+    • NFS’ solution?

+    • periodic polling

+    • eventually receive updates

+    • affects performance

+**Sprite file system**

+Sprite: Unix-like distributed OS from Berkeley

+*Server tracks opened file state*

+    which clients are reading/writing which files

+    open()/close() needs to contact server

+*Server uses "write-back cache"*

+    modified blocks are kept in memory

+    writes back to disk after 30s

+*Sprite file system: consistency*

+    Server knows which clients are reading/writing a file.

+    If only one client opens a file, client does not synchronously sends updates to the server, writes back to server after 30s.

+    If multiple clients open a file, and at least one is writing, all reads and writes go through the server (not cacheable).

+*Sprite's update protocol*

+*Pros and cons of Sprite’s approach*

+    Advantages:

+    • consistency

+    • performance

+    Disadvantages:

+    • complexity

+    • durability and recovery

+    Trade-offs!

+**Other approaches**

+*Invalidation*

+    Writer invalidates all other cached copies

+*Write-update*

+    Writer updates all other cached copies

+**Consistency**

+Consistency: the allowed semantics (return values) of a set of operations to a data store or shared object.

+*Strength and Weakness*

+    Strong consistency: the system behaves as if there's just a single copy of the data.
+(Implementation details like caching and replication are invisible to clients.)

+    Weak consistency: allows behaviors significantly different from the single store model.

+    Eventual consistency: the aberrant behaviors are only temporary.

+*What's the differnece?*

+    Performance

+    • Consistency requires synchronization/coordination when data is cached/replicated
+    • Often slower to make sure you always return the right answer

+    Availability

+    • What if client is offline, or network is not working?

+    • Weak/eventual consistency may be the only option.

+    Programmability

+    • Weaker models are harder to reason against

+*Sequential Consistency*

+Requires that a history of operations be equivalent to a legal sequential history, where a legal sequential history is one that respects the local ordering at each node.

+serializability when applied to transactions.

+**Linearizability** = sequential consistency + respects real-time ordering

+If 𝑒1 ends before 𝑒2 begins, then 𝑒1 appears before 𝑒2 in the
+sequential history.

+• If they are concurrent, then any order is okay

+Linearizable data structures behave as if there's a single, correct copy.

+• One of the strongest guarantees for concurrent objects